MohamedAli2002/California-Housing/README.md

 # Predicting California housing prices

 This is a Machine Learning based project to predict housing prices in Califorina based on some features which are ["longitude", "latitude", "housing_median_age", "total_rooms", "total_bedrooms", "population", "households", "median_income"].
-By applying a regression Models like ( Random Forest and XGB ).
+By applying regression Models like ( Random Forest and XGB ).
 We achieved more than 0.80 in R^2 test.

 ## Requirements